zmcartor/zmcartor.github.com/_posts/2015-07-19-many-ways-of-ios.md

   UI often involves an unintelligible gob of magic constants and opaque calculations.

 - Autoresizing masks, springs struts.
-Defining how a view shrinks or expands made sense with this simple metaphor.
+Define how a view shrinks or expands makes sense with this simple metaphor.

 - Autolayout; the way of the future (so far).
-Autolayout makes dealing with varying device sizes and orientations better than Frames; however this comes at a steeper learning curve.
-There are of couse several ways of configuring Autolayout.
+Autolayout makes dealing with differnt device sizes and orientations better than Frames; however this comes at a steeper learning curve and harder debugging.

-### Layout Organization
-Any of the Layout methods can be used with these methods of encapsulating layout information.
+### Creatiing a UI

-- The "Code only" means to not use Interface builder and to do the AutoLayout/Springs/Frame configuration all within code.
-Benefits are source control merges are not life threatening and opening a large source file does not lock up Xcode for days as when working with Storyboards.
-A disadvantage to working with only code is the inability to visually "see" when you're doing which is a boon when creating complex layouts.
+- Go "Code only" commando and forgo Interface builder.
+Perform all AutoLayout/Springs/Frame configuration within code.
+Benefits are source control merges are not life threatening and opening a large source file does not lock up Xcode for days (as when working with Storyboards...)
+  Disadvantage is the inability to actually "see" what you're doing.
+Complex layout become an exercise in mental gymnastics.
   A picture is worth 1000 words (of code.)

-- With Xibs, UI can be drug out and positioned with whatever method makes sense.
+- With Xibs, a single UI element is visually designed in a single file.
+The flow between screens is less obvious, but multiple contributors can work on UI without an inevitable merge collision.
   The 'File's Owner' outlet can be a little confusing.
-ViewControllers which make use of Xibs must be instantiated with `init(nibName nibNameOrNil: String?, bundle nibBundleOrNil: NSBundle?)` Because each Xib is it's own file, the change for collison in source control is lessened.
+ViewControllers which make use of Xibs must be instantiated with `init(nibName nibNameOrNil: String?,
+      bundle nibBundleOrNil: NSBundle?)`

 - In storyboards, the flow of an application can be understood by non-developers.
 Different types of segues connect mocked out screens and backing view controllers.
-Prototyping flows and coordinating with designers is nicer with UX designers who need to see several screens and their relation.
+Prototyping and coordinating with designers is easier, but more than one developer working with a storyboard will cause merge conflicts.

 ### Object Coupling
-Objects love to pass around information.
-For example, a selected `UITableViewCell` which must pass back information to the previous screen.

-- UINotifications are quick and easy when several object care about when something happens, and the data associated with that action.
-However strictly relying on NSNotifications produces code with lower cohesion as the cause and affect of an action takes some digging.
+- UINotifications are quick and easy solution when several object care about when something happens, and the data associated with that action.
+However strictly relying on NSNotifications produces code with lower cohesion.

-- Delegate Pattern and Protocols are used extensively within Cocoa.
+- Delegate Pattern and Protocols appear extensively within Cocoa.
 The interchangability combined with strict type checking and a clearly defined interface make this preferred when extending object functionality.
+A happy object is one that is closed to modification but open to extensibility.

 - Sometimes a delegate and protocol can be a bit heavy.
 My rule is when a delegate protocol has less than 3 methods, block based callbacks make more sense.
-Block still provide strict type checking, but don't littler the codebase with sparse delegate protocol declarations.
+Block still provide strict type checking, but don't littler the codebase with sparse protocol declarations.

 (I'm sure I forgot others, coupling and cohesion within OO languages is a vast topic.)

 ### Animations
-- Depending on what needs animating, a simple `UIView` animation may be enough.
+- Most times, a simple `UIView` animation is enough.
+The block based interface even allows configurable spring based movement for a custom feel.
   UIView provides convenience methods in the family of `animateWithDuration:animations` which are great when animating transforms, opacity or other layer properties.